-This is a proposed new alternative; Alternative Four.
+This is a proposed new alternative; Alternative 4.
 This would include a two-lane highway (one travel lane in each direction), a raised median throughout, sidewalks, and using single lane roundabouts for traffic control at Hospital Drive and Briarwood Drive intersections.

 BENEFITS RISKS/CHALLENGES An approximate 37% reduction in total annual crashes While beneficial technically, local community may have strong concerns Reduces Right of Way acquisition to a two-lane highway Construction usually more expensive than a standard intersection for a two-lane roadway.
-Roundabouts are able to accommodate up to 24,000 ADT on US 41 Will restrict direct left turn ingress and egress from roadside properties (businesses) Reduces the size of the beam (single) for RR bridge (58') resting on the abutments.
-No additional piers and beams Will require a slightly larger Right of Way footprint at Hospiital Drive and Briarwood Drive intersections Elimination of mid-block left turns across two opposing lanes Benefits from backage road circulation for best performance Reduces pedestrian crossing distances • Reduce the current intersection queues, decreases delay, decreases travel time • Eliminates traffic signal replacement or annual maintenance costs • • • • •
+Roundabouts are able to accommodate up to 24,000 ADT on US 41 Will restrict direct left turn ingress and egress from roadside properties (businesses) Reduces the length of the beams for RR bridge (58') resting on the abutments.
+No additional piers and beams needed Will require a slightly larger Right of Way footprint at Hospiital Drive and Briarwood Drive intersections Elimination of mid-block left turns across two opposing lanes Benefits from backage road circulation for best performance Reduces pedestrian crossing distances • Reduce the current intersection queues, decreases delay, decreases travel time • Eliminates traffic signal replacement or annual maintenance costs •

-Performance Score 5.7 COST SUMMARY Initial Costs O&M Costs Total Life Cycle Cost BASELINE ASSUMPTION: \$ 3,713,000 \$ 502,000 \$ 4,215,000 PROPOSED ALTERNATIVE: \$ 1,777,000 \$ 268,000 \$ 2,045,000 TOTAL (Baseline less Proposed) \$ P 1 ;99364,010161 \$ 234,000 \$ 2,170,000
+Performance Score 5.7 Total Life Cycle Cost COST SUMMARY Initial Costs O&M Costs \$ BASELINE ASSUMPTION: 3,713,000 502,000 4,215,000 \$ \$ \$ PROPOSED ALTERNATIVE: 268,000 2,045,000 1,777,000 TOTAL (Baseline less Proposed) \$ 1,936,000 234,000 \$ 2,170,000